truenas/documentation/content/SCALE/SCALETutorials/Apps/AddStorjNode.md

 Use Google Chrome MetaMask extension to create a wallet address, or if you already have one, you can use the exiting wallet.
 See [Storj Wallet Configuration](https://support.storj.io/hc/en-us/articles/360026611692-How-do-I-hold-STORJ-What-is-a-valid-address-or-compatible-wallet-).

-The special consideration regarding how to protect and manage a wallet is outside the scope of this article.
+Special consideration regarding how to protect and manage a wallet is outside the scope of this article.

 ## Generating an Authentication Token for Storj